-While touching a child without their consent is acceptable in cases of physical danger or a medical emergency, generally children have the right to refuse being touched.
+While touching a child without their consent is acceptable in cases of physical danger or a medical emergency, generally children in these age groups have the right to refuse being touched.
 Generally, physical contact should be initiated by the child or occur with their permission.
-Following are guidelines on appropriate and inappropriate physical contact.

-Appropriate and inappropriate physical contact
+Appropriate and inappropriate physical contact of children